What is Urinating in His Bed?

 If your dog is urinating in his own bed because of stress, anxiety, or other emotional problems, the first line of defense is interactive.
 Comfort or distract your dog.
 Try speaking to him in a low, soothing voice, play music designed to relax dogs, take him out for a nice walk, or just spend time together.
 An anxious dog needs to have his attention taken away from the disturbing stimulus.
 In extreme and intractable cases, a veterinary evaluation may be indicated.
 Your dog’s soiled bed must be either thoroughly cleaned or disposed of.
 Consider providing your dog with a waterproof bed.

 If your dog is experiencing incontinence due to aging, medication may be the most effective treatment.
-Your veterinarian might prescribe ephedrine or phenylpropanolamine to strengthen the urethral sphincter; these are marketed under different names as commercial medicines.
-Hormone replacement medications may also be effective.
 Medication will be prescribed on a trial basis at first, and is effective for 70% of incontinent dogs.

 Arthritis must be treated with diet, exercise, and nonsteroidal anti-inflammatory drugs (NSAIDS).
 Exercise may include physiotherapy and water therapy, such as the dog walking on a treadmill while its legs and part of its torso are underwater.
 Acupuncture, laser treatment, or ultrasound, magnetic, or stem cell therapies may also be indicated.
 Many arthritic dogs respond very well to a trained and licensed acupuncturist.